DewaPr/Panasonic-Automated-Mobile-Robot/README.md

 ## Project Outcome
 The AMR was successfully deployed and commissioned at the Panasonic facility.
 It reliably transported materials, leading to an increase in operational efficiency and a reduction in manual handling tasks.
 But, this project cannot be continued because due to Panasonic safety standard reason.

+## Demonstration
+more image and testing on my LinkedIn: [dewapramudya](https://linkedin.com/in/dewapramudya)

 ## Project Status: **Archived**
 ---
 *Created by Dewa, 2025*